PawanJadhav7/PawanJadhav.github.io/index.md

   </p>

   <p style="font-size:16px;line-height:1.7;color:#374151;">
-    Based in Boston (02135) and on <strong>STEM-OPT through March 2027</strong>, I’m open to opportunities in
+    Based in Boston MA.(02135) and on <strong>STEM-OPT through March 2027</strong>, I’m open to opportunities in
     <strong>Data Engineering, Analytics, and Project Management</strong> where data can create meaningful impact.
   </p>
    <p style="font-size:16px;line-height:1.7;color:#374151;margin-bottom:1em;">
     Thank you for visiting my portfolio – I appreciate your time and interest in my work.
-    Let's Stay in touch.
+    Let's stay in touch.
-    I would like to hear your thoughts and answer any questions you might have about my work and experience..
+    I would like to hear your thoughts and answer any questions you might have about my work and experience.
   </p>
   <p style="margin-top:20px;">
     <a class="btn" href="/assets/Resume.pdf" target="_blank" rel="noopener noreferrer" >📄 Resume (PDF)</a>